GoldenStarCode/test/README.rst

 .. image:: https://github.com/GoldenStarCode/tmg/blob/main/point_curve.jpeg?raw=true

 Note: The figure is drawn by *draw_landmarks_trajectory* function of this package.

+**Remark**

+Notice argmin points are chosen by the smallest index if there is a tie.

 5.2.
 The minimum distance of all points in a set of points from a curve/curves simultaneously
 ##############################################################################################